Abecid/abecid.github.io/docs/_posts/2022-10-11-knowledge-distillation-ir.md

 ### 2.3.
 Contrastive learning
 Contrastive learning is a form of unsupervised learning where the goal is to increase the distance between the anchor sample and negative samples and decrease the distance between the anchor sample and positive samples.

-The most notable version of contrastive loss is NT-Xent, highlighted by [9].

-Previously contrastive loss has been used in the context of classification tasks and is thus not best suited for regression tasks [10].
+The most notable version of contrastive loss is NT-Xent, highlighted by Chen et al.[9].
+Previously contrastive loss has been used in the context of classification tasks and is thus not best suited for regression tasks[10].
 Wang et al.[10] proposed a contrastive loss by using the distribution of the labels as the weights with KL-divergence.
 Jindal et al.[20] recently proposed a GazeCRL, a contrastive learning framework for gaze estimation.

 [//]: # Normalized Temperature-scaled Cross Entropy Loss
 [//]: # $$ \mathbb{l}_{i,j} = -\log\frac{\exp\left(\text{sim}\left(\mathbf{z}_{i}, \mathbf{z}_{j}\right)/\tau\right)}{\sum^{2N}_{k=1}\mathcal{1}_{[k\neq{i}]}\exp\left(\text{sim}\left(\mathbf{z}_{i}, \mathbf{z}_{k}\right)/\tau\right)} $$

 ## 3. Methodology
-Our objective is to improve the performance of gaze estimation with near infrared images.
-Since gaze is a very subtle feature from external appearance, we employ data augmentation and contrastive learning to better cluster features in the latent space yields better performance.
+Our objective is to improve the performance of gaze estimation on the target domain of near-infrared images.
+Since gaze is a very subtle feature from external appearance, we employ data augmentation and contrastive learning to better cluster features in the latent space which yields better performance in domain adaptation.

 $$ \min_{f}E_{x^{\tau},y^{\tau}}[L(f(x^{\tau}),g^{\tau})] $$

 ### 3.1.
 Overview
-We use the backbone of our gaze estimation model following EyeTracker[5] With pretrained weights trained on MPII and XGaze.
-Itracker takes three normalized images as inputs: left eye, right eye, face.
-The output of the model is the 2-dimensional camera plane.
+We used the backbone of ITracker[5] for our gaze estimation model pretrained on two RGB gaze labeled datasets: MPII and XGaze.
+ITracker takes three normalized images as inputs: the left eye, the right eye, and the face.
+The output of the model is the gaze estimation on the 2-dimensional camera plane on the z-axis.

-Teacher model and student model.
+Preliminary data augmentation is done on both near-infrared and RGB images. $g$ denotes transformations to grayscale and $i$ denotes adversarial attack elaborated in Sec 3.2.
-$$ x = i(g(x^{rgb})), i(x^{ir}) $$
+$$ x' = i(g(x^{rgb})), i(x^{ir}) $$

-Contrastive loss weighted with label.
-Together with supervised learning with outputs of the teacher model as the pseudo label.
+The contrastive loss weighted with gaze label as the label contains information regarding the relationship between the features of samples.
+This is amalgamated with supervised learning using the outputs of the teacher model as the pseudo label for the student model.

-Backpropagate to train the feature extractor with the contrastive loss.
-And train the predictor with the supervised output of the model.
+Backpropagation is done to train the feature extractor with the CRWL.
+THen thethe predictor is trained in comparison to the pseudo label.

-Optimized for validation with l2 distance.
-On the 2-dimensional camera plane.
+The results are optimized for validation with l2 distance on the 2-dimensional camera plane.
 Again, using the outputs of the teacher model as the pseudo label.
 $$ \lvert\lvert \hat{y}_{t} - \hat{y}_{s} \rvert\rvert $$

 ### 3.2.
 Adversarial Attack